 Why Earn a Master of ABA?

-From 2018 to 2019 alone, the demand for those with a BCBA/BCBA-D increased by 80%.2 The online master’s in applied behavior analysis program — including the curriculum, coursework and supportive community — will prepare you to work in fields like healthcare and education.
+From 2018 to 2019 alone, the demand for those with a BCBA/BCBA-D® increased by 80%.2 The online master of applied behavior analysis program — including the curriculum, coursework and supportive community — will prepare you to work in the behavioral health field.

 Applied Behavior Analyst Jobs

-Board certified behavior analysts often work in organizations such as human service agencies, school districts, hospitals and state-funded programs for individuals with developmental disabilities.
+Board certified behavior analysts often work in organizations such as human service agencies, clinical environments, school districts, hospitals and state-funded programs for individuals with developmental disabilities.

 Behavior analysts can pursue positions such as: behavior coach, clinical director, behavioral consultant, educational consultant, and organizational consultant